 A Director must be an employee, partner, shareholder, associate or Member of a Member Firm.

-A Director may not serve consecutive three (3) year terms and any former Director will be eligible for re-election to the Board only after the expiration of a period of three (3) years commencing from the date that the former Director's immediately preceding three (3) year term on the Board ended; however, if any Director was elected by the Board to fill an unexpired term of less than three (3) years created by a vacancy on the Board, such Director may be eligible for election to a full three (3) year term immediately following completion of the unexpired term.
-This provision does not apply to Directors serving under the Past President provision of subsection (e), above.
+Except for those Directors serving under the Past President provision of subsection (e) above, Directors shall serve one (1) three-year term and shall be eligible for re-election to another term after remaining off of the Board for a period of three (3) years.
+Such limitation shall not apply in the case where a Director was appointed by the Board to fill an unexpired term of less than three (3) years created by a vacancy on the Board.
+In such case, such Director such Director may be eligible for election to a full three (3) year term immediately following completion of the unexpired term.

 Nothing contained herein shall prevent a Past President from again being elected to a new three (3) year term as Director, following the expiration of three (3) years commencing from the date his or her term as President expired.

-REMOVAL: Directors may be removed from office with or without cause by a majority vote of the other Members of the Board at the annual meeting or a special meeting of the Board called for that purpose.
-If any Director is so removed, a new Director may be appointed by the Board to fill the vacancy, as provided for in the Bylaws.
+REMOVAL: Directors may be removed from office with or without cause by a majority vote of the Member Firms at a special meeting of the Member Firms called for that purpose.

 VACANCIES: A vacancy occurring on the Board may be filled by a majority vote of the remaining Board, though less than a quorum, or by the sole remaining Board Member.
 A Director elected to fill a vacancy shall fill the remainder of the term as the Director that he or she replaces.

-ELECTION OF OFFICERS:

-There shall be a President Vice-President, Secretary and Treasurer of the Board who shall be nominated by the Directors from their number and elected by the membership at the Annual Meeting along with other Directors as necessary to fill all vacancies then existing.

-The President, Vice-President, Immediate Past President, Secretary and Treasurer of the Board shall be voting Members of the Board by virtue of their respective offices.

-If a Director is elected President, Vice-President, Secretary or Treasurer, he or she shall remain a voting Member of the Board during the time in which he or she serves as an officer; however, a vacancy shall be declared for the seat formerly held by such Director and the Board shall fill such vacancy as provided for in the Bylaws.

-The President, or in his or her absence, the Vice-President, shall preside at all meetings of the Board and of the Members and perform such other duties as may be directed by the Board.

 ARTICLE VI

 Meetings of Board